-If the last two years are any indication, healthcare organizations will leverage more telehealth and digital front door technology to run more efficiently and deliver higher-quality care to patients in 2022.
+If the last few years are any indication, healthcare organizations will leverage more telehealth and digital front door technology to run more efficiently and deliver higher-quality care to patients.

 As part of our new eBook, “4 Widespread Healthcare Industry Trends & How Finance Teams Can Embrace Them,” we explain what these technologies are, why they’re widely used, and how they may affect the finance profession and accounts payable (AP) automation next year.

-After reading more about digital front doors and telehealth in this blog, make sure to download the full report to learn about the trends primed to impact the healthcare industry in 2022.
+After reading more about digital front doors and telehealth in this blog, make sure to download the full report to learn about the trends primed to impact the healthcare industry.

 Telehealth goes mainstream